 The same techniques can be used to answer the question type: Yes/No/Not Given, where you have to look for the author’s opinion, instead of direct information.

-Hope this article helps you in scoring better in IELTS Reading True False Not Given
+Hope IELTS Reading Tips True False Not Given With Example helpful

 Looking for a score above 7 in your IELTS Test?
 Enrol for our IELTS video course that has helped people to score high in IELTS